Salah856/Salah856/README.md

 ### Hi there 👋

 **Salah856/Salah856** is a ✨  _special_  ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+- Currently, Software Engineer at <a href="https://www.masterlinux.net/"> Kemet AI </a> .
 - Former fullstack developer at <a href="https://www.survbetter.com/"> Surv* </a> .
 - Former FullStack ML developer at <a href="https://www.crunchbase.com/organization/bullzaye-ai"> Bullzaye.ai </a> .
-- Currently, Software Engineer at <a href="https://www.masterlinux.net/"> KemetAI </a> .

 - <a href="https://aws.amazon.com/developer/community/heroes/salah-elhossiny/"> AWS ML Hero </a>.
 - I'm certified AWS ML specialist.